denten-books/plain-text/0-intro.md

 characteristic.[^ln-witt] In our case, imagine a tree diagram where the tangled branches of computation and textuality intersect and diverge in beautiful yet arbitrary ways.

-At the start of this project, I was inspired by the writings of Claude Bernard, a little-known but influential ninetieth century French physician who was one of the first researchers to incorporate experimentation into medical practice.[^ln-bernard] Writing against the tradition of "inductive generalizers," Bernard believed that medicine could only advance by "direct and rigorous application of reasoning to the facts furnished us by observation and experiment."
-"We cannot separate the two things, head and hand," he wrote,
-continuing:

-> [...] the science of life is a superb and dazzlingly lighted hall which may
-> be reached only by passing through a long and ghastly kitchen [...]
-We shall
-> reach really fruitful and luminous generalizations about vital phenomena
-> only in so far as we ourselves experiment and, in hospitals, amphitheaters,
-> or laboratories stir the fetid or throbbing ground of life
-> [@bernard_introduction_1957, 3-15].

-Today, the lighted halls of literary and media theory lead to the scholar's workshop.

 In an approach to *doing* theory, *Plain Text* joins the experimental turn steering the academy toward critical practice, especially in fields